 The Residences Office is continually trying to improve our service to students.
 We therefore support Landlord Accreditation Wales by ensuring that only accredited landlords are included in our listings.
 The scheme works by accrediting the landlord, not the property, therefore identifying the participants as competent and professional in their dealings with their properties and tenants and with the skills necessary to run a successful business.

 If a landlord takes a deposit from you, by law, it is compulsory for them to have registered as part of a Deposit Protection Scheme.
 These schemes deal with problems over the return of rental bonds.
 It ensures that rental bonds are returned promptly at the end of the tenancy where there is no dispute.

 If you choose to live in a house where there are 5+ tenants and 3+ floors, by law, the landlord must have an HMO certificate issued by the local Council.
 The listings show if this type of property has an HMO certificate.

-Additional Licensing has been introduced to tackle some of the problems in Cathays associated with the high number of HMO's found in this area.
+Additional Licensing has been introduced to tackle some of the problems associated with the high number of HMO’s in the Cathays and Plasnewydd areas.
 This will help to improve the management of these properties, create consistent standards and have a significant impact on street scene issues such as rubbish.
-If the property falls within the catchment area for this scheme, the landlord is required to provide their licence or an Acknowledgment of receipt of Licence Application.
+If the property falls within the catchment area for these schemes, the landlord is required to provide their licence or an Acknowledgment of receipt of Licence Application

 Can anyone give me further advice?